10 Best Bodyweight Arm Exercises

 4. Triceps Dips

-Tricep dips offer an adaptable workout that strengthens the triceps, which run along the back of your upper arms.
-Seated tricep dips using a bench or sturdy chair are beginner-friendly.
+Tricep dips offer an adaptable workout that strengthens the triceps, the muscles that run along the back of your upper arms.
+Seated tricep dips using a bench or sturdy chair are beginner-friendly and versatile.
 For advanced workouts, you can use two parallel bars and do dips on the bars.
 Here is how to do seated tricep dips:

 Muscles Worked: Triceps, shoulders, core, and chest.